 The key procedures include a review of the Company's management accounts and the Net Asset Value and the monitoring of performance of the key service providers at the quarterly Board meetings.
-The Directors also employ independent auditors to review the valuation of securities and recognition of revenue received.
+The Directors also employ independent auditors to perform an external audit.
 The administrative function is segregated from that of securities and cash custody, and from the investment management function.
 Appropriate insurance is in place and renewed annually.
 The Company's key service providers report periodically to the Board on their procedures to mitigate cyber security risks.
 In addition, procedures have been put in place for the authorisation of all expense payments.

-The Statement of Directors' Responsibilities in respect of the accounts is on page 48 and a Statement of Going Concern is on page 34.
-The Report of the Independent Auditor is on pages 49 to 55.
+The Statement of Directors' Responsibilities in respect of the accounts is on page 51 and a Statement of Going Concern is on page 35.
+The Report of the Independent Auditor is on pages 52 to 59.